alviss1004/EasyHire-fe/README.md

 - As a freelancer, I can view all my bids.
 - As a user, I can accept or reject bids on my job listings.
 - As a user, I can view all the bids on my job listings.

+### Comments

+- As a user, I can comment on a job.
+- As a user, I can see all the comments on a job.